sepdk/antaeus/README.md

 ## What i have done

-# 1st commit - big i know
+### 1st commit
-- Refactored "services" to be split into queries depending on a generic data layer instead of depending on a specific sql implementation.
+- Refactored "services" to be split into queries depending on a generic data layer instead of depending on a specific sql implementation.Implmented CQRS and Clean Architecture

+### 2nd commit
+- Should have been part of the 1st, since 1st commit would contain build errors.... refactored rest and app to respect the new core architecture